 Christmas Show on Cinderella’s Castle

-This digital projection show loops throughout the evening offering up beautiful lighting scenes on Cinderella’s Castle in Magic Kingdom.
+This digital projection show loops throughout the evening offering up beautiful lighting scenes of the holidays onto Cinderella’s Castle in Magic Kingdom.
 From a fair isle print to polka dot fun, and winter colors there are a variety of scenes that loop throughout the evening.
 All set to beautiful holiday music.

 Wintry Tales on the Tree of Life

 This year Animal Kingdom finally welcomes the holidays with new decorations, shows, and more.
 Because Christmas at Animal Kingdom is all about animal-inspired holiday magic.
 As part of the festivities, this digital show on the Tree of Life gets a winter overlay.
 This new show showcases woodland animals, a holiday music score, and shimmering magical scenes that honor nature and the spirit of the season.
 Check all the happenings for the Holidays at Animal Kingdom.

 Olaf’s Special Holiday Finale at Hollywood Studios